chickenandstats/chickenstats/docs/contribute/roadmap.md

 # :octicons-project-roadmap-16: **Roadmap**

 `chickenstats` is an imperfect library with big ambitions and is actively seeking contributions in various ways.
-Below are what I think are both the most interesting and would advance the library furthest:
+Below are what I think are both the most interesting and would advance the library furthest.

 ## :material-numeric-1-circle: **Research and analytics**